pyenchant/pyenchant/website/content/tutorial.rst

 wxSpellCheckerDialog
 ++++++++++++++++++++

-The module enchant.checker.wxSpellCheckerDialog provides the class wxSpellCheckerDialog which can be used to interactively check the spelling of some text.
+The module :py:mod:`enchant.checker.wxSpellCheckerDialog` provides the class :py:class:`~enchant.checker.wxSpellCheckerDialog.wxSpellCheckerDialog` which can be used to interactively check the spelling of some text.
 The code below shows how to create and use such a dialog from within a wxPython application.

 It will pop up a simple spellchecking dialog like the one shown here.
 Each spelling error is highlighted in turn, with the buttons offering a range of options for how to deal with the error: